 You know what powder days look like on the slopes, but what does it mean for your solar panels?
 The good news: You don’t need to get cold feet for solar because of the snow.

 Surprisingly, you don’t have to add shoveling off your roof to your winter chores.
-For starters, your solar panels can still produce power under two or three inches.
+For starters, your solar panels can still produce power under two or three inches of snow.
 It’s reduced, but you don’t go down to zero until you get upwards of four inches.

 “Snow hurts production at that time,” explains Ben McFeeters lead solar and battery technician at Green Mountain Solar.
 But that’s far from the whole story.
 “We size our systems to account for a certain number of snow days a year,” he continues.
 “So, while, yes, you might lose some production that day or that week, you’re not losing a ton of production for the year because you typically don’t make that much production in the winter anyway.
 In the summer at my house, I’ll make 70kwh.
 On a sunny winter day, I’ll make 10-20kwh.
 It’s drastically reduced based on the sun angle and the length of the day.”